ed-donner/llm_engineering/README.md

 6. **Start Jupyter Lab:**

-- In the Anaconda Prompt, type: `jupyter lab`
+- In the Anaconda Prompt, from within the `llm_engineering` folder, type: `jupyter lab`

 ...and Jupyter Lab should open up, ready for you to get started.
 Open the `week1` folder and double click on `day1.ipnbk`.